-- 6. Nutrition, Physical Fitness and Rehabilitation Developing methods to maintain health and fitness before, during and after spaceflights. - 7.
-Radiation Effects Determining the risks various types of radiation have for deleterious consequences, with an emphasis on acute effects, and mitigating these effects through countermeasure development, including pharmaceutical and nutritional interventions. - 8.
-Sensorimotor Adaptation Addressing the problems of space motion sickness and disorientation during flight and the postflight problems of balance and gaze disorders. - 9.
-Smart Medical Systems Developing new methods of non-invasive medical monitoring, diagnosis and therapy for use on space missions. - 10.
-Technology Development Developing small, low-power, and noninvasive instrumentation and other technological products to address physiological problems and research needs.
+- 5. Radiation Effects Determining the risks of space radiation with an emphasis on acute effects, and mitigating these effects through countermeasure testing. - 6.
+Sensorimotor Adaptation Addressing the problems of space motion sickness and disorientation during flight and the post-flight problems of balance and gaze disorders. - 7.
+Smart Medical Systems and Technology Developing new methods of noninvasive medical monitoring, diagnosis and therapy using small, low-power instrumentation for use on space missions.